Criss Angel: Criss Angel Magicjam

+Criss Angel Mindfreak

+Touring show

 In 2014, Angel premiered the stage show Mindfreak LIVE!
 The touring show features illusions from Angel himself, which received positive reviews.
 The demonstrations used in the show were developed in Angel's illusion laboratory in Las Vegas, located in a 60,000 square foot warehouse.
 His international touring with the show marked the first time that Angel had traveled with his show in about six years.
 The premiere show of the performance occurred at Foxwoods Resort Casino in Connecticut during November 2014.

+Planet Hollywood residency

+Following on from the success of his touring show, Angel announced his Mindfreak stage show would become a residency show at the Planet Hollywood Hotel in Las Vegas.
+The first show at Planet Hollywood ran initially from Wednesdays through Sundays in a showroom named after Angel as the Criss Angel Theater.
+A small number of shows took place in December 2018, before its premiere in mid-January 2019.
+John Katsilometes at the Las Vegas Review-Journal stated the new show "recast what a magic show is supposed to feel like," due to the extensive use of special effects, pyrotechnics and technology.
+The show is still running as of 2023, with the latest dates beginning on March 1, 2023.

 The Supernaturalists

 The Supernaturalists premiered in June 2015 at the Foxwoods Resort Casino's The Fox Theater, with Angel serving as creator, director and executive producer.
 Performers for the show include illusionist Landon Swank, magician Krystyn Lambert, escape artist Spencer Horsman, mentalist Banachek, dog conjuror Johnny Dominguez, magician Stefan, and close up magician Adrian Vega.
 Robin Leach reviewed the show as having "overwhelming positive reactions" and wrote that it contained "the most mind-blowing magic spectacle that's playing anywhere".
 Angel has stated that the show is a culmination of ten years of development, which he began in 2005, and is intended as a global touring show and as a premiering venue for several new illusions from each magician.